Form W-2 Wage and Tax Statement FAQs

 - Code “EE” – Designated Roth contributions under a governmental section 457(b) plan.

-The maximum wages subject to SDI for the tax year 2022 is $145,600.00.
-Box 14 (Other) CASDI was computed at the 2022 rate of 1.1% with an annual maximum contribution amount of $1,601.60.
+The maximum wages subject to SDI for the tax year 2025 is eliminated.
+Effective January 1, 2024, Senate Bill 951 removed the taxable wage limit and maximum withholding for each employee subject to SDI contributions.
+Box 14 (Other) CASDI was computed at the 2025 rate of 1.2% with no annual maximum contribution amount.

 Contact your Personnel/Payroll Office regarding incorrect social security number.